 Technical Elective (TE) courses are restricted to meet ABET standards.
 Courses such as SE 195, SE 197 and SE 198 are not allowed as technical electives in meeting the upper-division major requirements.
 SE 199 can be used as a technical elective only under restrictive conditions.
 Policies regarding these conditions may be found in the Undergraduate Handbook available on this website.

 SE students may take SE 199, Independent Study for Undergraduates, under the guidance of an SE faculty member.
 Taking SE 199s may not replace ABET approved courses.
 This course is taken as an elective on a P/NP basis.
 Under the following restrictive conditions, however, it may be used to satisfy upper-division technical course requirements for the major.
 The student must be in the SE major and the course must be taken for 4 units.

-To seek technical elective credit students must also submit an undergraduate student petition form.
-The forms must be completed, approved, and processed prior to the beginning of the quarter in which the course is to be taken.
-Please keep in mind that registration into a 199 does not take place until the Special Studies form is received by the Registrars Office.
+To seek technical elective credit students must also submit a petition request via the VAC which must be completed, approved, and processed prior to the beginning of the quarter in which the course is to be taken.
+Please keep in mind that registration into a 199 does not take place until the EASY request is approved by the faculty sponsor, then the SE department, and then is received and processed by the Registrars Office.